-Suzanne Garverich received her B.A. in Sociology at Tufts University.
+Suzanne Garverich received her B.A. in Sociology from Tufts University.
 Her experience is in Mental Health Research and Research Ethics.
-She has worked on SAMHSA, NIH, and NIMH funded studies for the past 10 years.
+She has worked on SAMHSA, NIH, and NIMH-funded studies for the past 10 years.
 Her areas of interest are in research using a mixed methods approach as well as research dedicated to improving mental health services.

 Research Project Coordinator